 Prior year adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes are applied retrospectively (unless otherwise stated) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
-No prior year adjustments are required in 2015/16.
+A prior year adjustment is required to demonstrate the impact on the CIES of the changes emanating from the CIPFA Telling the Story review, replacing the SeRCOP analysis with a segmental analysis.